 The web is full of case-studies claiming huge increases in conversions with a few simple tweaks to CTAs.
 And while these examples are the rarity, little modifications like a color change can have a significant impact.

-Here are a few questions you should ask about your CTA to ensure that it’s conversion-ready:
+Here are a few questions you should ask about your CTA (Call To Action) to ensure that it’s conversion-ready:

 It’s almost impossible to understate the importance of product page copy, which encompasses your headlines, descriptions and images.